 The Department of Public Works (DPW) is responsible for the maintenance of all town roads.
 Depending on the season, the town crew focuses their energies on a variety of different responsibilities with the overall goal of maintaining safe roads.

 The DPW maintains a busy schedule during the summer.
 Much of the summer is devoted to road paving related work, but DPW also does maintenance work.
 As soon as the weather and road conditions allow DPW starts removing sand and gravel from paved swales and paved ditches along roads.
 This usually requires hand sweeping.
 When ice has melted in catch basins, DPW uses the vactor truck to clean some catch basins.
 Snow plowing causes some damage to lawns.
 In the spring, DPW will repair the worst cases, especially where the driver plowed up sod too far off the road.
 Streets are swept in May or early June to remove sand and gravel left from winter maintenance.
 Each year a schedule of roads to be paved is published.
-Click here for the 2017 Schedule.
+Check the main Public Works page

 in the late spring for the current year's schedule.
 The Town also published 5 year plans for gravel and paved road maintenance and repavement.
 Those can be found on our Town Plans page